 • Taking appropriate advice before employing someone with a criminal record;

 • Allowing no unaccompanied access to children until all of the above have been completed;

 • A probationary period of 3 months for new paid workers and volunteers;

 • On-going supervision of paid workers and volunteers;

 • Ensuring good practice is followed in working with children and young people by providing appropriate training and guidance;

-• A nominated child Protection representative on the Management Committee.
+• A nominated child Protection representative on the Board.

 It is a great benefit if workers undertake regular training for this type of work.
-The committee should keep workers informed of relevant courses.
+The Board should keep workers informed of relevant courses.

 What is child protection?